-You’ve accepted a teaching position in China, so now it’s time to get to work on the visa process.
+You’ve accepted a teaching position in China, so now it’s time to navigate the process of obtaining a visa for teaching in China.
 Though it can seem daunting, we are here to help and our experienced teams will solve any problems along the way.

-To help you in the meantime, here are some of the most common questions we receive about the visa process:
+To help you in the meantime, here are some of the most common questions we receive about the process of obtaining a visa for teaching in China:

 1) What kinds of visas are there?

 There are a number of different kinds of visas for China but the most common are tourist (L), business (M or F) and work (Z).
-We support all new employees to gain a work visa and these are renewed annually.
+We support all new employees to gain a work visa for teaching in China and these are renewed annually.

 2) What documents do I need to provide to get my Z visa?